Tattoo removal offers new life to former gang members

 "God saved me then, I just didn't know it," Tolbert said.
 "He's been with me the whole time, I just never knew it."

 Tolbert, 26, has been stabbed multiple times.
-His nose was broken when he was hit with brass knuckles.
-His face is marked with scars and tattoos.
+His nose was broken after he was hit with brass knuckles.
+His face was marked with scars and tattoos.

 During a stint in prison, he got a teardrop tattoo under his right eye to represent his father and his friend.
 A second prison tattoo, a crown representing his allegiance to the Simon City Royals, was inked above his right eyebrow.